 If you’re traveling in India, then also there are cities like Mumbai, Delhi, or Rajasthan which are expensive.

-It is simple math, in some places, your money will stretch much further and it will be difficult to save and in some countries, you can save all money and make cherishable travel memories.
+It is simple math, In some places, your money will stretch much further and it will be difficult to save and in some countries, you can save all your money and make cherishable travel memories.